Why does my steering wheel shake when I hit the brakes?

 - Braking from high speed off of the freeway

-- Riding the brake pedal
+- Resting your foot on the brake pedal

 - Thin/worn brake pads or rotors (the thinner pads and rotors heat up faster)